ZeyangJia/ZeyangJia.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* 2017-2021, B.S. in Statistics, University of Science and Technology of China(USTC)
 * M.S. in Jekyll, GitHub University, 2014
 * Ph.D in Version Control Theory, GitHub University, 2018 (expected)